(561) 270-0913

 The AFFF Firefighting Foam Lawsuit Multi-District Litigation

-On September 29th, 2018, the Judicial Panel for Multi-District Litigation (JPML) consolidated all of the AFFF firefighting foam lawsuits into one MDL to promote consistency in discovery and streamline litigation.
+On September 29th, 2018, the Judicial Panel for Multi-District Litigation (JPML) consolidated all of the AFFF firefighting foam lawsuits into one multi-district litigation (MDL) to promote consistency in discovery and streamline litigation.
 It is called Aqueous Film-Forming Foams Product Liability Litigation, MDL-2873.

-At the time of consolidation, over 80 class action lawsuits were consolidated before Judge Richard M. Gergel in United States Federal Court for the District of South Carolina.
+Now, there are over 2,700 individual AFFF firefighting foam lawsuits designed to hold manufacturers liable for damages.
 The most recent update happened on September 6th, 2021, when Judge Gergel issued a case management order indicating that the AFFF bellwether trials would begin in April of 2023.
-No settlement negotiations will begin until after the bellwether trials commence in the Spring of 2023.

 Damages in an AFFF Firefighting Foam Lawsuit

-AFFF toxic chemical exposure that leads to cancer can cause both economic and non-economic damages.
 Economic damages are those with a monetary value, such as medical bills, lost wages, and hospital costs.
 Non-economic damages are those that are intangible and reflect how your life has changed due to your cancer diagnosis, such as mental anguish and pain and suffering.

 The following are some of the damages you could pursue for AFFF toxic chemical exposure: